Keylla-Rodrigues/Monthly-quote-report/README.md

 # Monthly-quote-report
-Code that works across-process: starting with collecting data from a website and finishing with providing and email with a KPI result.
+Code that works across-process: starting with colletcing data from a website and finishing with providing and email with a KPI result.